-In this epic post we will take you through the 108 Gamification elements and mechanics you might need for your future gamification project.
+In this epic post, we will take you through the 108 Gamification elements and mechanics you might need for your future gamification strategy.

 When you decide to grow your company, it’s important to think about employee commitment.